rayenebech/LLM-course-2024/Report.md

 # **Lab 03 : LLM evaluation**

+Large Language Models are trained using huge amounts of data.
+This data is usually taken from publicly available sources on the internet.
+The data can also reflect the culture and norms of a specific group of people.
+For example a model trained on Turkish data will learn a lot about Turkish traditions and culture.
+This can also affect the way these LLMs do reasoning and generate text.
+Another important aspect is the data bias.
+If the data is biased, the model will probably also be biased.

+Multilingual models are trained on data from multiple languages.
+This can be beneficial as the model can learn from different cultures and norms.
+However, will the same model generate the same response for the same prompt in different languages?
+Does this change from one model to another?
+In this report, we try to explore how the language of the prompt affects the response of the model.
+We use two multilingual models for this purpose.
+The first model is the open-source model [Qwen/Qwen2.5-1.5B-Instruct](https://huggingface.co/Qwen/Qwen2.5-1.5B-Instruct) that is scoring very high on the [Open LLMs Leaderboard](https://huggingface.co/spaces/open-llm-leaderboard/open_llm_leaderboard)
+The second model is Google's [gemini-1.5-flash](https://deepmind.google/technologies/gemini/flash/) model.
+Through this experiment, we aim to evaluate the response of the model from two different perspectives:
+- Cross-Lingual Test: How the same model responds to the same prompt in different languages?
+- Cross-model Test: How different models respond to the same prompt in the same language?

+Please refer to the notebook for more details on the experiments' details and the used prompts.

 [^1]: Toraman, C., Yilmaz, E. H., Şahinuc, F., & Ozcelik, O. (2023).
 Impact of tokenization on language models: An analysis for Turkish.
 ACM Transactions on Asian and Low-Resource Language Information Processing, 22(4), Article 116. https://doi.org/10.1145/3578707